koyeb/koyeb-github-runner/README.md

 For more information on how to use GitHub runners, refer to the [GitHub Actions documentation](https://docs.github.com/en/actions).

 ## Advanced usage

+### Runner for the entire organization

+If you want to configure the runner for your entire organization:

+* when creating the token, set the permission Organization permissions > Self-hosted runners > Read & Write
+* set the `REPO_URL` variable to `https://github.com/<org>`

+### Disable docker daemon

+By default, the runner starts a docker daemon.
+If you don't need it, you can disable it by setting the `SKIP_DOCKER` environment variable to `true`.
+If you use small instances, this will save you some memory.

+### Start runners on-demand

 To start GitHub runners on-demand, consider using [koyeb-github-runner-scheduler](https://github.com/koyeb/koyeb-github-runner-scheduler).